 10. Disregard for Work-Life Balance

 Toxic leaders often show little regard for their employees’ work-life balance.
 They may expect team members to work long hours, be available outside of work hours, or sacrifice personal time for work, leading to stress and a poor quality of life.
+These leaders ignore the reality of the culture they are creating and are tone-deaf to the signs and feedback.

 11. Resistance to Feedback